w4kened/w4kened/README.md

 CS student | coder
 ------------------

+22 years old.
 OpenSource & Linux lover.
 I've been learning to code for 3 years.
 I started with C, after that i've coded in Java, also I know some basics of JS and Python.
 * 🌍  I'm based in Kielce
 * ✉️  You can contact me at [w4kened@mailfence.com](mailto:w4kened@mailfence.com)